Applying OOP Principles in Embedded C

 Encapsulation: Hiding Internal Details

 In classic OOP languages, private class members prevent direct access from outside code.
-In our air quality sensor driver, we achieved a similar result by making variables and helper functions static in the .c file.
+In our driver, we achieve a similar result by making variables and helper functions static in the .c file.

-Notice how drv_air_quality_sensor_obj is static—it isn’t visible outside this .c file.
-Other modules can only interact via the drv_air_quality_sensor_get_api() function, enforcing a level of encapsulation.
+Notice how drv_air_quality_sensor_obj is static: it isn’t visible outside this .c file.
+Other modules can only interact via drv_air_quality_sensor_get_api(), enforcing encapsulation.

 Abstraction: Creating a Clean Interface

 OOP emphasizes the separation of what the code does (interface) from how it does it (implementation).
-In our driver example:
+In our driver:

-• Header File (Interface): Declares the drv_air_quality_sensor_t structure and a pointer to functions (init, get_data, etc.).
+• Header File (Interface): Declares the drv_air_quality_sensor_t structure and function pointers.

 • Source File (Implementation): Defines how each function pointer behaves.

 Any calling code only needs to see the high-level interface, not the lower-level details.
-This reduces coupling and makes your code easier to maintain or replace.
+This reduces coupling and makes your code easier to maintain.

 Polymorphism: Using Function Pointers for Flexible Behavior